-Xero's Continuous Disclosure Policy describes the key obligations of the Board and Xero's leadership team to ensure that Xero complies with its disclosure obligations under the ASX Listing Rules.
+Xero's Continuous Disclosure Policy outlines the roles and responsibilities of all Xero directors and employees to ensure that Xero complies with its disclosure obligations under the ASX Listing Rules.
 The Continuous Disclosure Policy applies to all directors and employees of Xero, as well as any contractor, consultant, or other person who has agreed to comply with Xero's policies.

-The Board is responsible for compliance with Xero's continuous disclosure obligations and has established a Disclosure Committee, comprising the CEO, CFO, CLO and Company Secretary to support this primary responsibility and provide assurance to the Board.
+The Board is responsible for compliance with Xero's continuous disclosure obligations and has established a Disclosure Committee, comprising the CEO, CFO, and CLO & Company Secretary to support this primary responsibility and provide assurance to the Board.
 Xero's Company Secretary is primarily responsible for overseeing and coordinating all communications with the ASX, and is the Disclosure Officer for the purpose of the policy.
-Any briefing or presentation materials that contain price sensitive information are released to the ASX before being communicated outside Xero.
+Any briefing or presentation materials that contain price-sensitive information are released to the ASX before being communicated outside Xero.
 The Board receives copies of all material Market Releases as soon as possible after they have been released to the market.

 Xero's representatives authorised to speak on behalf of Xero to major investors and analysts are the Chair, CEO, CFO, Executive General Manager of Investor Relations, Executive General Manager of Communications, General Manager of Corporate Communications, or their respective delegates, and any other person authorised by the CEO.
-The Chair of the P&R Committee is authorised to speak to major investors, analysts and proxy advisors in relation to Xero's people and remuneration practices, including ahead of Xero's Annual Meeting.
+The Chair of the People and Remuneration Committee is authorised to speak to major investors, analysts and proxy advisors in relation to Xero's people and remuneration practices, including ahead of Xero's Annual Meeting.